Do SIL Providers Have to Be Registered in 2026? Mandatory Registration Explained

 An independent audit is conducted by an approved quality auditor who assesses whether a provider meets the NDIS Practice Standards.
 This involves:

-Certification Audit (Initial Registration) A comprehensive assessment of policies, procedures, and practices against all applicable Practice Standards modules.
+Certification Audit A comprehensive assessment of policies, procedures, and practices against all applicable Practice Standards modules.
 Auditors review documentation, interview staff, and speak with participants to verify compliance.
+Learn more: SIL certification audit: what auditors look for.

 Providers must engage an approved auditor from the list maintained by the NDIS Quality and Safeguards Commission.
 Audit costs are the responsibility of the provider.